 Chediak-Higashi syndrome is inherited as an autosomal recessive genetic trait.
-The responsible gene has been mapped to chromosomal locus 1q42.1-q42.2 and is known as CHS1.
+The responsible gene has been mapped to chromosomal locus 1q42.1-q42.2 and is known as LYST gene.

-The abnormal gene affects the “traffic patterns” of proteins within the cells.
-Proteins (or enzymes) that are meant to go from one part of the cell to another are either misdirected or fail to be transported.
+The abnormal gene affects the “traffic patterns” or movement of proteins within the cells.
+Proteins (or enzymes) that are meant to go from one part of the cell to another may be misdirected or fail to be transported.

 For example, a granule in which the skin pigment (melanin) is made is interfered with so that the pigment cannot be transported to the appropriate skin cell.
-Similarly, a defect in the transport of part of a white blood cell (wbc) renders the cell helpless in killing infective agents like viruses or bacteria and causing the immune problems.
+Similarly, a defect in the transport within a white blood cell (WBC) renders the cell helpless in killing infective agents like viruses or bacteria and causing the immune problems.

 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, “chromosome 1q42.1″ refers to band 42.1 on the long arm of chromosome 1.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.